Our trains on Saturday 23rd August are SOLD OUT. Do not travel to the railway unless you have booked train tickets.

 CIÉ Guinness Flat 27756 being delivered to Downpatrick

 Throughout the 1960s and 1970s, CIÉ embarked on a wide-scale replacement project of the ageing, non-standard fleet of goods wagons it had inherited from Great Southern Railways.
 One of the types of wagon introduced as part of this scheme was the 20ft container flat (or ConFlat for short).
-27756 is one of these conflats, which […]
+No.27756 is one of these conflats, which […]